-Take a look at some of the verticals Yext has in its main Answers Experience: Products, Jobs, Solutions, Webinars, Events, and more.
+Take a look at some of the verticals Yext has in its main Search Experience: Products, Jobs, Solutions, Webinars, Events, and more.
 These were all developed while thinking strategically about key intents for Yext and how it drives leads, revenue, and business opportunities:

 Intro to Searchable Fields

-Searchable fields control which fields are indexed by the Answers algorithm in each vertical and therefore how results (think: entities and verticals) are returned to the user.
+Searchable fields control which fields are indexed by the Search algorithm in each vertical and therefore how results (think: entities and verticals) are returned to the user.
 Each entity type that you set up in your Knowledge Graph has both profile and custom fields associated to it.
 In the Search Configuration, you can set each field as Searchable by configuring it as such and selecting one of the following searchable field types in the below table.
 We will dive into each type and walk through examples of each one in the following units!

 |Searchable Field||Description||Common Use Cases (Fields)|